fpereiro/astack/readme.md

 ```
 Current value of count.txt is 0
 Current value of count.txt is 1
-There was an error when writing to the file undefined so no incrementing will take place.
+There was an error when writing to the file true so no incrementing will take place.
 ```

 ### Parallel execution